Believe it or not, the humble Toyota Prius has been on sale in the U.S. for 12 years.

 On arrival at the specialized facility, battery packs are broken down into their constituent parts, with nickel being smelted down for stainless steel used in making refrigerator doors, while rare-earth elements, plastic casings and electrolyte are all recycled into appropriate industries.

-Ultimately, the whole process is a win-win scenario for everyone involved: dealers get extra custom, and customers get to choose between a newer model with even better gas mileage or a new battery pack.
+Ultimately, the whole process is a win-win scenario for everyone involved: dealers get extra customers, and customers get to choose between a newer model with even better gas mileage or a new battery pack.
 More importantly perhaps, not a single traction battery pack ends up in landfill, proving that batteries -- no matter what their chemistry -- are still the most recycled consumer product.